Computer Hardware Services

 How long will it take?

 We will provide an estimated repair timeline once we have an initial diagnosis and determine your repair options.
-Please note, diagnosis and repair may take longer than usual due to the pandemic.

 How can I work when my computer is being repaired?

 The IMC in the Library can provide short-term laptop loans to students while their computer is in need of repair.
 There are also general computer labs available in ETC 107 and the Library for student use.
 The hardware shop can also temporarily lend out accessories such as keyboards and mice as a workaround while repair arrangements are being made.